Not all databases (electronic resources) are the same.

 Some electronic resources specialise in industry-specific skills, e.g. IT training.

-A full list of electronic resources provided by Ulster University.
+A full list of electronic resources provided by Ulster University (use your student number, B00xxxxxx, for the username).

 See also Open access resources.